 Annual HEDIS® data is collected from Connecticut Medical Assistance Program (CMAP) providers by CHNCT which later undergoes a compliance audit conducted by an NCQA certified HEDIS® auditor.
-HEDIS® data affords a unique opportunity to assess the care provided to the entire Connecticut Medicaid membership.
+HEDIS® data affords a unique opportunity to assess the care provided to the entire Connecticut Medicaid and Children’s Health Insurance Program (CHIP) membership.

 The types of services reviewed are specific to each HEDIS® measure, but generally include:

-Two examples of chart requests based on member criteria are detailed below.
+Two examples of medical record requests based on member criteria are detailed below.

 HbA1c test and result

 CHNCT relies on the data collected from CMAP providers to comply with HEDIS®.
 In January of each year, randomly selected providers will receive a medical record review letter outlining the process, along with an instruction sheet.
 Medical record data collection will begin in February, and continue into May.
 The sooner that practices provide requested clinical information, the smoother the process will go.

 If your practice is interested in setting up an arrangement by which CHNCT can access your Electronic Health Record (EHR) remotely to obtain records, please contact us at 1.866.317.3301.

 Alternatively, your practice can send the requested records securely by fax to CHNCT’s dedicated fax line at 203.265.2945; via email to firstname.lastname@example.org; or via regular mail to: